Dubai free zones in 2023

+Dubai free zones in 2023

 - Any entity wishing to perform an (commercial) activity within DSOA is required to establish its legal presence in Dubai Silicon Oasis Authority and obtain a valid license for such an activity.
 There are three licences: i) service licence; ii) industrial licence and iii) trade licence.

 Dubai Media City

 - International entrepreneurs running niche media businesses often choose Dubai Media City, a jurisdiction that has evolved into a recognised regional media hub.
 This can suit investors looking to set up a presence in the UAE to conduct i) publishing; ii) broadcasting; iii) film production; iv) media and marketing services; v) music & entertainment; vi) advertising agencies; vi) new media and vii) media consultancy;

 - Dubai Media City has some of the lowest registration fees of any free trade zones in Dubai.
 For example, the one-off registration fee (payable to Dubai Media City Authority) is DHS 3,500;

-- A potential drawback of the Dubai Media City could be the relatively high capital requirement and annual licence fee.
+- A potential drawback of the Dubai Media City could be the relatively high annual licence fee.

 Dubai Media Production Zone

 - International business people active in the graphic art, publishing, and packaging industries have the option to register a company in the Dubai International Media Production Zone (IMPZ) to fulfill their international business objectives;

 - The Dubai Intl.
 Media and Production Zone can be a cost-effective alternative to Dubai Media City, with lower registration fees.

 Education, research and healthcare